 Preschool programming is not required by law, and therefore is considered support above and beyond what the students may be receiving at home or in a day care program.

-Students in grades K-5 receiving supplemental support services during the summer are receiving this in addition to their school-year program and to what every other child receives as part of their basic education during the school year.
-Pre and post program assessments occur as evidence of effectiveness of the supplemental support services.
+Students receiving supplemental support services during the summer are receiving this in addition to their school-year program and to what every other child receives as part of their basic education during the school year.